Ryan Goins

-Ryan Matthew Goins (born February 13, 1988) is an American former professional baseball second baseman and shortstop.
-He played in Major League Baseball (MLB) for the Toronto Blue Jays, Kansas City Royals, and Chicago White Sox.
-Since 2024, he has served as the infield coach for the Los Angeles Angels.
+Ryan Matthew Goins (born February 13, 1988) is an American former professional baseball second baseman and shortstop who currently serves as an infield instructor for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the Toronto Blue Jays, Kansas City Royals, and Chicago White Sox.

 Amateur career

 Goins attended Stony Point High School in Round Rock, Texas, where he played on his school's baseball team as a shortstop.
 He then enrolled at Dallas Baptist University, where he played college baseball for the Dallas Baptist Patriots from 2007 to 2009.
 In three seasons, Goins hit 32 home runs and recorded 117 runs batted in (RBIs).
 In 2009, he set the Patriots record for home runs in a single season with 22.
 In 2008, Goins played for the Waterloo Bucks in the Northwoods League during the offseason.